dayglo/le-docker-compose/README.md

 }
 ```

 The service is now running over https.
-The letsencrypt container exited - this is what we want.

 ## How to run it

 You need a docker server running on the public internet, with a DNS entry pointing at it.
-If you dont have this, see part 1 of this series.
+If you dont have this yet, use the [other repo](https://bitbucket.org/automationlogic/docker-machine-on-aws) in this series .

 ```
 git clone git@bitbucket.org:automationlogic/le-docker-compose.git